Zhang Anda: 2020/2021 season

 Owing to his previous poor season, he fell outside of the Top 64 and lost his Tour card.
 He did not enter the Q School event as a result of the continuing impacts of the COVID-19 pandemic and was therefore relegated from the professional tour.
 However, Zhang performed well in the 2021 CBSA China Tour and was awarded a tour card for the 2021–22 and 2022–23 World Snooker Tour seasons as a result.

 2023/2024 season

-Zhang reached the final of the 2023 English Open, however came runner up with a 79 defeat to Judd Trump.
+Zhang reached the final of the 2023 English Open, however came runner up with a 7–9 defeat to Judd Trump.
 One month later he reached the final of the 2023 International Championship.
-After beating O'Sullivan in the semi-final, he won his first world ranking title by beating Tom Ford 106.
+After beating O'Sullivan in the semi-final, he won his first world ranking title by beating Tom Ford 10–6.
 Anda hit a 147 maximum break in the match.
-At the 2024 World Championship, Zhang was defeated in the first round by Jak Jones 410.
+At the 2024 World Championship, Zhang was defeated in the first round by Jak Jones 4–10.

+2025/2026 season

+In February 2026, Zhang reached the final of the World Grand Prix but suffered a 6–10 defeat to Zhao Xintong.